varickjh/RecipeAnalysis/README.md

 The scatterplot shows that recipes with higher satured fat levels often are higher in calories, showing a direct positive relationship.

-7. Scatter Plot of sugar and calories
+<li> Scatter Plot of sugar and calories
 <iframe
   src="assets/sugarCaloriesScatter.html"
   width="800"